Robin Hood Festival 2019

-This year, the festival will take place from August 5 to 11 – so make sure it’s in your diary!
+Thanks to Woodhead Homes for being one of our sponsors this year.
+The festival will take place from August 5 to 11 – so make sure it’s in your diary!
 Read on below to find out what to expect, how to plan your day, and a schedule of this year’s performances…

 Planning your day at Robin Hood Festival:

 Opening times: The festival will run daily from Monday August 5 to Sunday August 11, between 11am – 4pm.

 Entrance and Car Parking: The festival is free to attend!
 The only cost is car parking, which is £6 per vehicle.
 This year we’re also able to accept card payments upon arrival at the car park.
 The car park will open from 9am each day.

 Festival Programme: This year we have a jam-packed festival programme available upon your arrival.
 Containing your map, performance times, trader information and free kids trail, it costs only £2!

 Food and drink: Food and refreshments will be available at the visitor centre, in the amphitheatre and at Major Oak.
 You’re also welcome to bring along your own picnic!

 For more information about the festival and your day here, see our ‘Important Information’ section below.